chienleow/conversation-starter-frontend/Notes.md

 Things to fix:
 [ ] do not repeat question
+// 1. label each question and use filter to filter all opened questions
-[ ] when refresh, everything is gone?
+// 2. first shuffled all questions, then display them one by one [ ] when refresh, everything is gone?
-[ ] how to make sure it is clear before new append everytime?
+[ ] how to make sure it is clear before new append every time?